claritylab/lucida/tools/deploy/README.md

 5. To destroy the cluster, run `docker ps`, then `stop` and `rm` all the containers related to Kubernetes.

-6. If you have SSL certificates and want to set up https, please modify the following files according to their comments:
+6. If you have SSL certificates and want to set up https, please modify the following files according to their inline comments:

   ```
-  web-service-https.yaml
   web-controller-https.yaml
   asrmaster-controller-https.yaml
   ```

-  run recreate the following pods by running:
+  then recreate the following pods by running:

   ```
   kubectl delete -f asrmaster-controller.yaml